Alaakhaled1911/cinestream-movie/README.md

 # 🎬 CineStream - Movie Streaming Platform

 A modern, Netflix-inspired movie streaming web application built with Next.js 15, TypeScript, and Tailwind CSS.
-Features a custom video player, advanced search functionality, and a responsive design with dark mode support
+Features a custom video player, advanced search functionality, and a responsive design with dark mode support.